imanidev/imanidev/README.md

-# Hi, I'm Imani!
+# Hi, I'm Imani.
+Glad you could stop by!

-I'm a Fullstack Software Engineer who loves learning new tools and creating interactive applications.
+ I'm a Fullstack Software Engineer who's always excited to learn new tools and build interactive and user-friendly apps.

-## Learning 📚
+## 📚 On My Learning Plate:

-- React: Currently focused on building using React for dynamic UIs.
+- React: Been diving into React to create dynamic and eye-catching UIs

-## Collaboration 💡
+## 🤝Wanna Team Up?

-I'm open to working with businesses and individuals on projects.
+I'm up for collaborating on open source projects with businesses or individuals.
+Let's create something awesome together!

-## Interests 🌟
+## 🌟 What I'm Into:

-- Exploring new tools and frameworks
+- Exploring the latest and greatest in tech
-- Developing interactive applications
+- Crafting user-friendly apps to make life easier
-- Gardening
+- Sharing insights and experiences with my fellow developers
-- Playing videogames
+- Outside of coding, I enjoy gardening and taking much-needed naps

-Connect with me on [LinkedIn](https://www.linkedin.com/in/imaniroberts/) or email me at imaniroberts.dev@gmail.com.
+Wanna connect?
+Find me on [LinkedIn](https://www.linkedin.com/in/imaniroberts/) or send me an email at imaniroberts.dev@gmail.com.